provegard/karma-parcel/README.md

 ### `parcelConfig`

-some more parcel specific configuration can be passed to the underlying parcel instance via the `parcelConfig` attribute of your karma configuration:
+Some more parcel specific configuration can be passed to the underlying parcel instance via the `parcelConfig` attribute of your karma configuration:

 ```js